A Foreigner’s Guide To Slovakian Beer

 Slovakian beer, however, is no worse than Czech beer.
 It could even be better!
 After all, there are no borders for tasty alcoholic beverages.
 Jot that down as a life lesson!

-Slavs love their beer, they always have.
+Slavs love their beer, they always had.
 But while other Slavic tribes were slowly moving on to wine during the Middle Ages, Slovak beer production only kept growing.

 Slovakian Beer Today

-When the communist regimen began, all private property was nationalised.
+When the communist regimen began, all private property was nationalized.
 That included breweries.
 There were initially 12 of them, which the comrades merged into three national companies.

 But just because people were now living a happy, carefree socialist life, doesn’t mean they stopped drinking.